Category: Aristotle

 Impact of Aristotle’s theory of justice

 The justice definition given by Aristotle in “Nicomachean Ethics” is simple, but accurate and profound.
-A person behaves in accordance to justice only if he […]
+A person behaves in accordance with justice only if he has “an habitual disposition to render to each person his due.”
+The definition demands giving consistently and regularly to each person his due, not only occasionally, not only from time…

 -